There is plenty of support and guidance available to students at the Makotokan, with 3 black belts regularly in attendance.

 Warren Gin, Shodan – Instructor

 Warren began his aikido career at the Makotokan in 2013.
 Very technical in his approach and a fast learner, Warren supplemented his training by visiting a number of other Yoshinkan dojo’s in London and the South East achieving his Shodan in 2017, also tested by Crawford sensei.
 In addition to the home based training Warren spent 3 months at the Melbourne based Shudokan under Joe Thambu sensei as “dojosei” (in-house trainee).
-More recently Warren was awarded his second Shodan in Renshinkai aikido following his graduation from the 6 month Renshinkai senshusei course under Tsutomu Chida sensei.
+More recently Warren was awarded his second Shodan in Renshinkai aikido following his graduation from the 6 month Renshinkai senshusei course under Tsutomu Chida sensei., with whom he is pictured above.
 Warren is also a Taijiquan expert, spending some months each year training in the Wudang mountains in China.